kthfre/wordlist-transformer/README.md

 Simple common use case can be run like so:

-`node wlTransformer.js --split --filter --file <path to file>`
+`node wlTransformer.js --split <u / p - optional> --filter --file <path to file>`

 If one has a wordlist split by colon, i.e. abc:def, the above will split them and put 'abc' on a line preceeding 'def'.
 If one imagines a wordlist with two entries, abc:def and def:ghi, that means there will be entries 'abc', 'def', 'def', and 'ghi'.
 The `--filter` option filter duplicate values.
-Neither option takes any additional parameters as of this time.
+The `--filter` option doesn't take any additional parameters as of this time, whereas the `--split` option allows `--split u` or `--split p` for splitting and retaining only the usernames or passwords respectively, if one rather than mix the two wants to produce a separate list for each.

 The `--append` and `--prepend` options takes values that can, just like it sounds, be appended or prepended to dictionary entries.